What is Canavan Disease?

 At this time, there is no cure for Canavan disease.
 Treatment focuses on keeping the affected person comfortable with proper nutrition and hydration and controlling seizures with medication.

-What is the Prognosis if my Child Has Canavan Disease?
+What is the prognosis for a person with Canavan Disease?

 - Canavan Foundation